 - Editor, Memoirs of Emma Courtney by Mary Hays (1796).
 Oxford World's Classics, 1996.
 2nd ed, 2000.
 Reissued 2009.

 - Editor, The Victim of Prejudice by Mary Hays (1799).
 Broadview Press, 1994.
 2nd ed 1998.

-She has published essays on visible minorities, Michael Ondaatje, on Joy Kogawa, Atom Egoyan, Jamaica Kincaid, on reading romances,on Exotica, and on Miss Saigon.
+She has published essays on visible minorities, Michael Ondaatje, on Joy Kogawa, Atom Egoyan, Jamaica Kincaid, on reading romances,on life writing, on Exotica, and on Miss Saigon.